MossGoblin/factorization/README.md

 **Graph**

-The x-axis are the composite numbers (primes are excluded by default, but can be included by changing the value of include_primes in config.ini to true)
+The x-axis are the composite numbers (primes are excluded by default, but can be included by changing the value of include_primes in config.toml to true)

 The y-axis are the calculated mean prime factor deviations.